Battle of the Bays will be an epic clash

 But it’s with the bragging rights to the claim of being the real Bay that gets the punters humming, and with the HBRU allocating 11,500 tickets by late Monday for the Magpies’ designated 2023 charity game, supporting communities in the region devastated in Cyclone Gabrielle, it promises to attract McLean Park’s biggest crowd in many years outside of Ranfurly Shield, Super Rugby, or international games.

-With a kick-off at 4.35pm — preceded by a 1.30pm curtainraiser between Hawke’s Bay Under 19 and Hurricanes Under 20, and then entertainment from local band Spitfire and international success story Ladyhawke — it will be the perfect stage for the Magpies to get back into winning form.
+With a kickoff at 4.35pm - preceded by a 1.30pm curtain-raiser between Hawke’s Bay Under-19s and Hurricanes Under-20s, and then entertainment from local band Spitfire and international success story Ladyhawke - it will be the perfect stage for the Magpies to get back into winning form.

-The team is back home having drifted at the weekend from third to sixth on the NPC table with a second loss in successive away games.
+The team are back home, having drifted at the weekend from third to sixth on the NPC table with a second loss in successive away games.

 The Magpies have won four of their six games, with the Steamers just three points behind in seventh place, with three wins from five games.